LCobham/holbertonschool-shell/io_redirections_and_filters/README.md

 3-twofiles: print the contents of /etc/passwd and /etc/hosts
 4-lastlines: print last 10 lines of /etc/passwd
 5-firstlines: print first 10 lines of /etc/passwd
+6-third_line: print the third line of file iacta in current dir